ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio.md

    ![](./media/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio/VS-01.png)

-   **Note:** For information on creating an ASP.NET Web Application project for Sitecore, see the section "How To Create ASP.NET Web Application Project" of this article.
+   **Note:** For information on creating an ASP.NET Web Application project for Sitecore, see the section [How To Create ASP.NET Web Application Project](#how-to-create-aspnet-web-application-project).

 2. Modify both the **Web.Debug.config** and **Web.Release.config** files to replace the `connectionStrings` element.
 Add the following Web.config transformation to use connect strings that target the **Azure SQL Database** service: